 Over the past couple of years, the state of Vermont has become a magnet for relocation, with new residents hailing from as close as the neighboring states to as far away as Florida and New York City.
-The Lone Star State is a warm and welcoming place and a wonderful place to be.
+The Green Mountain State is a warm and welcoming place and a wonderful place to be.
 Although, living here is not always inexpensive.

 That is why it is so great that the state of Vermont has also established a way for residents to recover property they may have forgotten about.
 In fact, the Lone Star State has already returned more than $3 billion in lost assets to its residents, and wouldn’t it be great if you had some extra money coming in?
 Here are the steps you can take to search for and claim your lost property.